 What I'm really going to discuss here are some of the varied customs, traditions and outline some common sense and etiquette or standards of behavior if you will when traveling which can sometimes be intimidating .
 What you may consider good manners and proper behavior at home might not be the accepted norm in another country or culture... for example most asian countries consider it rude if you leave a tip... and in Australia it's offensive if you sit in the backseat of a taxi cab... and the thumbs up sign is considered a horrible insult in much of the mideast and mediterranean.
 No matter where you are from there are different modes of living in the city and country; as an example the way of everyday life is almost as different as night and day in New York City and Hawaii.
 If you have read "The Whiteness Of Bones" by Susanna Moore the differences are rather broadly illustrated--- No matter where you go in the world a little pre-trip research will go a long way once you reach your destination.

 I've stated in a couple of previous installments that I have been everywhere in the world where Pan American Airlines used to fly and subsequently to a vast number of other destinations...
-A couple of the best gifts I've ever been given were the Executive Checkup at The Mayo Clinic (I may write about that in the future... all health care would be this spectacular in a perfect world) and... the Pan Am "Round The World Trip" when I graduated from college...
+A couple of the best gifts I've ever been given were the Executive Checkup at The Mayo Clinic (I may write about that in the future... all health care would be this spectacular in a perfect world) and... the Pan Am "Round The World Trip" when I was in college...
 Pan Am started these flights in the 40's and ended them in the 80's but they had two flights appropriately named Flight 1 which went westbound from Los Angeles and Flight 2 that flew eastbound from New York....
 My traveling companion and our crew departed on flight 1 from Los Angeles and continued to Honolulu, Tokyo, Hong Kong, Bangkok, Bombay, Istanbul, Frankfurt, London, New York and then back to LA (and then back to Honolulu for the summer).
 A few of us and our crew spent the entire itinerary flying, sight seeing, and exploring together for a month..
 It's one of the best trips I've ever taken in my life because I learned so much about myself by learning from other people from their experiences and subsequently what I can offer others as a result...
 I'm still in touch with a few of those on that trip...
 As I said I've been on many other holidays and business trips around the world but this one was the winner by a head next to being stranded with a Pan Am crew in Fiji for a week on the way to Australia.

 Over the years on all of these trips I've learned how navigate the cultures and sometimes differences in outlooks and experiences and make as few social gaffes as possible... here is the (abbreviated) list of some of what I've discovered while visiting some of my favorite places.
 I've taken a cross section of the world and written about it from different angles and perspectives... but always bear in mind the social, religious and economic climate you are visiting and please remember you are a guest when traveling and should conduct yourself in a manner that you will be welcomed back with open arms at some point in the future.